Kenley Jansen's Success and Achievements in Timeline

 A success timeline featuring the most significant achievements of Kenley Jansen.

-Kenley Jansen is a Curaçaoan professional baseball pitcher currently playing for the Los Angeles Angels in MLB.
-Prior to joining the Angels, he played for the Los Angeles Dodgers, Atlanta Braves, and Boston Red Sox.
-Known for his cutter, he established himself as one of the premier closers in baseball during his tenure with the Dodgers.
+Kenley Jansen is a professional baseball pitcher from Curaçao, currently playing for the Los Angeles Angels in MLB.
+He previously played for the Los Angeles Dodgers, Atlanta Braves, and Boston Red Sox.
+He is known as one of the top closers in baseball.

-In 2011, Kenley Jansen became a key member of the Dodgers' bullpen, recording a 2–1 record with a 2.85 ERA and saving five games.
+In 2011, Jansen became a key member of the Dodgers' bullpen, posting a 2-1 record with a 2.85 ERA and five saves.
 He also set a new Major League season record with 16+1⁄3 strikeouts per nine innings.

-Through the 2012 season, Kenley Jansen had recorded 14.6 strikeouts per 9 innings pitched, the second-highest total in history among pitchers who have thrown at least 140 innings.
+Through the 2012 season, Kenley Jansen had recorded extremely high strikeout rates, garnering 14.6 strikeouts per 9 innings pitched.

 2016: NL Reliever of the Year

-In 2016, Kenley Jansen was named NL Reliever of the Year.
+In 2016, Jansen was named NL Reliever of the Year.

 2017: Second NL Reliever of the Year Award